Track Events

 User associations Visitor and Account IDs are automatically associated with these Track Events through the Pendo agent.
 The API call must include the relevant Visitor and Account IDs, which must match the web events for those users.

 Authentication Handled through the install script automatically.
-Required to use shared secret key.
+Required to use a shared secret key.

-You can also send Track Events through a Segment.com integration or through Pendo for Mobile.
-To learn more, see Segment.com integration overview and React Native Track Events solution for Pendo Mobile.
+You can also send Track Events through a Twilio Segment integration or through Pendo for Mobile.
+For more information, see Send Twilio Segment data to Pendo and Low-code tracking versus Track Events.

 Configure Track Events in your app